- Published on

 Writing for no one

 I don't currently have intentions of sharing or publicising this blog and regardless, I'm not really confident enough in the quality of my writing that it wouldn't be embarrassing to do so.
-It may be that no one beyond the occasional friend or family member I share this with reads it and that the writing is mostly for me alone, however in my view this isn't deflationary.
+It may be that no one beyond the occasional friend, family member or colleague that I share this with reads it, and that the writing is mostly for me alone, however in my view this isn't deflationary.

-I have a vague recollection of watching a video a while ago titled something like "The Streamers That No One Watches".
-It was about creators on Twitch who stream and never get any viewers, some of them for years.
+I have a vague recollection of watching a video a while ago titled something like "The Streamers With No Viewers".
+It was about creators on Twitch who stream and never get anyone tuning in, some of them for years.
 There is even a website dedicated to discovering these channels.

 Why do they persist in it?
 Why don't they just play games alone and save the hassle?